Hit A Pothole? PennDot Wants You To Report The Road Hazard

 Cases involving injuries that may be linked to a state agency’s negligence can be extremely complicated to prove.
 That’s why it’s wise to consult with an experienced attorney if you or a loved one was injured in an accident involving a road hazard such as a pothole.
 A knowledgeable attorney can fully investigate the accident to determine who was responsible.

-For a free consultation, contact the attorneys at Villari, Brandes & Giannone, P.C. today.
+For a free consultation, contact the attorneys at Villari, Giannone and Matteo today.

 - "Want to thank all of you once again not only for your professional services but your friendship and feeling like family through all of these past four years as we fought to rebuild Stefanie's life.
 I could not have made a better choice for helping us through this ordeal."